harthymk/git-essential-training-5988161/Example02.md

-This is some testing text
+This is some testing text!!